A Survey on Transformer Compression: Introduction

-Regarding transformer models, their compression strategies exhibit distinct characteristics.
-Different from other architectures like CNN or RNN, the transformer features a unique design with alternative attention and FFN modules.
-The former captures the global information by calculating the attention map over different tokens while the other extracts information from each token respectively.
-This specific architecture can inspire tailored compression strategy for optimal compression rates.
-Besides, the efficiency of compression method becomes especially important for such large models.
+Regarding Transformer models, their compression strategies exhibit distinct characteristics.
+Unlike other architectures such as CNN or RNN, the Transformer features a unique design with alternative attention and FFN modules.
+The former captures the global information by calculating the attention map over different tokens while the latter extracts information from each token respectively.
+This specific architecture can enable a tailored compression strategy for optimal compression rates.
+What's more, the efficiency of compression method becomes especially important for such large models.
 Due to the high computational cost of large model, it is usually unaffordable to retrain the whole model on the original training set.
-Some training-efficient methods like post-training compression are more preferable.
+Some training-efficient methods like post-training compression are preferable.

-In this survey, we aim to comprehensively investigate how to compress these transformer models (Figure~\ref{fig:sum}), and the methods are categorized by quantization, knowledge distillation, pruning, efficient architecture design, \etc. In each category, we investigate the compression methods for NLP and CV domains, respectively.
-Table~\ref{tab:overview} summarizes the main compression categories and lists representative method suitable for large transformer models.
+In this survey, we aim to comprehensively investigate how to compress these Transformer models (Figure~\ref{fig:sum}), and categorize the methods by quantization, knowledge distillation, pruning, efficient architecture design, \etc. In each category, we investigate the compression methods for NLP and CV domains, respectively.
+Table~\ref{tab:overview} summarizes the main compression categories and lists representative method suitable for large Transformer models.
 Though NLP and CV are usually treated as very different domains, we observe that their models compression methods actually share the similar principles.
-Finally, we discuss the relationship between different compression methods and post some future research directions.
+Finally, we discuss the relationship between different compression methods and outline some future research directions.

 The rest of the paper is organized as follows.
-Section~\ref{sec:trans} introduces the fundamental concept of transformers.
+Section~\ref{sec:trans} introduces the fundamental concept of Transformers.
 Following this, Section~\ref{sec:pres} provides an in-depth discussion on compression methods that preserve the architecture, encompassing quantization and knowledge distillation—techniques that maintain the model's architecture.
-Section~\ref{sec:apt} delves into further exploration of architecture-preserving compression, including pruning and efficient architecture design.
-Additional transformer compression methods are explored in Section~\ref{sec:other}.
-Finally, Section~\ref{sec:con} concludes the compression method and discuss future research directions.
+Section~\ref{sec:apt} delves further into architecture-preserving compression, including pruning and efficient architecture design.
+Additional Transformer compression methods are explored in Section~\ref{sec:other}.
+Finally, Section~\ref{sec:con} draws conclusions on the compression methods and discusses future research directions.